Vansh-Narang/Donation/README.md

 It will be get updated on our map where other donors can see the places.
 In this way more and more will get help.

+#Usage

+For donation you just need to create an account or log in to an existing one.
+Locate the new people to donate by looking at the places nearest to you.

 # Glimpse

 ![WhatsApp Image 2023-03-19 at 10 10 40 AM](https://user-images.githubusercontent.com/102366482/226196113-532ebf38-2117-4ec3-bd7c-2a84f329de4b.jpeg)